-The National Highway Traffic Safety Administration has demanded Takata to submit documents and answer questions under oath over its use of ammonium nitrate as a propellant in its airbag inflators.
+The United States National Highway Traffic Safety Administration has demanded Takata to submit documents and answer questions under oath over its use of ammonium nitrate as a propellant in its airbag inflators.
 The request gives rise to suggestions that NHTSA might be looking at ammonium nitrate as a possible cause of ruptured Takata inflators that have been tied to five deaths globally.

 NHTSA demands were outlined in its Nov.
 18 special order, which is equivalent to a subpoena.
 Takata has been used inexpensive ammonium nitrate as the gas-producing propellant to inflate airbags during a crash.
 Ammonium nitrate is also used in explosives and fertilizers and could become unstable when exposed to humidity and moisture.